 Instructions

-Right before serving: - Your potatoes will be breaking down to one degree or another depending on how long you've cooked it. f potatoes are still too large and not broken down after stirring, use your potato masher or immersion blender to break them down a bit till it's the texture (creamy or chunky) that you prefer.
+- Your potatoes will be breaking down to one degree or another depending on how long you've cooked it.
+You can use your potato masher or immersion blender to break down potatoes a bit till it's the texture (creamy or chunky) that you prefer.

 - Before serving: In a medium skillet, cook bacon on medium heat for about 7 minutes or till nice and crisp.
 Then put bacon on a paper towel.
 Crumble bacon pieces for garnishing.